sfgartland/AiRT/README.md

 ## Usage
 For now see `AI_research_tools --help` for information.

+Basic usage is to place the files you want to process in a directory, then call the desired command on either the specific file or folder that you want to process.

 As I'm still in the early stages of setting up the CLI UI there will be a lot of changes.
 When the CLI structure has been settled in I will update this section with more details.

 ## Requirements